Boston is not totally lacking in the Arabic learnining department, and you can still find a wide range of Arabic lessons.

-Maybe you are an American Arab Boston parent and you’d like to share your Arabic knowledge with your children.
+Maybe you are an American Arab parent in Boston and you’d like to share your Arabic knowledge with your children.
 Unfortunately, because of work, you didn’t have time to teach the language to your children when they were little.

 Don’t fret!
-It’s not too late to have them learn Arabic!
+It’s not too late for them to learn Arabic!

 Especially because Boston’s neighboring city of Watertown has introduced Arabic into its middle schools and high schools.
 Here is a list of the schools:

-You will find similar Arabic courses in the Windy City’s middle schools and high schools, where the goal is to have teenagers improve their Arabic vocabulary in Chicago.
+You will find similar Arabic courses in Chicago.
+The middle schools and high schools there aim to have teenagers improve their Arabic vocabulary in the Windy City.

 The introduction to the Arabic language consists of discovering the alphabet, dealing with pronunciation, and diving into grammar and verbs.
 These programs are amazing for students who will go on to study the Arabic language in college.

-Arabic learning is a fun experience at all of these K-12 establishments.
+There are many ways to make Arabic learning fun, and this is definitely the case at all of these K-12 establishments.

-College Degrees Boston has some of the most prestigious universities, and is not short on ones offering Arabic!
+Boston has some of the most prestigious universities, and it is not short on ones that offer Arabic!